 Stamford Woman Writing Her Own Success Story

-Essential Data cracked the list of 500 largest women-owned businesses in Working Woman magazine this spring.
-Revenues doubled from $10 million in 1997 to $20 million in 1998 – making it the fastest-growing, Allocca said.
+Essential Data cracked the list of 500 largest women-owned businesses in Working Woman magazine this spring. – making it the fastest-growing, Allocca said.

-Visitors might even see the children in the office, because Allocca wants them to understand what mommy and daddy do for a living.
+Visitors might even see the children in the office.
+This is because Allocca wants visitors to understand what mommy and daddy do for a living.
 Her husband, Mark Greenspan, is the chief financial officer.
+She wants to be a model for her daughters for what a women-owned business can look like.

 Allocca said determination; hard work and an ability to relate well to people helped hitch her fortune to the technology explosion and subsequent demand for technical writers.